Book 8

 C) Which of these sentences are true (T) and which are false (F)?

-9. The Irish are going to get to the sun at night.
+7. The Irishman joked about going to the sun at night.

 Text 239